mbrewis19321023/powerMeterProgramPython/README.md

 v1.0 - Works with a nice gui and gives good results.
 For the next version add better excel with perhaps prices worked out.
 This version only works with csv files, in the future see what can be done with excel

 v2.1 - This is where we added the field to make the tariffs available, they are not yet linked to anything however

+v2.2 - This is where we were able to implement a button that is used to get the information of the field